vaexenc/hololive-fusion-generator/README.md

 ### [Try it out!](https://vaexenc.github.io/hololive-fusion-generator)

-Dynamically generates combinations of names and images of Hololive members on the fly.
+Dynamically generate combinations of names and portraits of Hololive characters automatically on the fly.

-Current development progress: 14 out of 50+ talents
+Currently features 14 out of 50+ talents.
+Made in vanilla js.